user18130814200115-2/riverbed/README.md

 I personally use the KDE suite of applications, but this can easily be substituted by with GNOME or DE agnostic applications.

+If you do use the kde applications, consider adding `qt6ct` and configuring it to use the `xdg-desktop-portal`.
+Alternatively, you can change the `QT_QPA_PLATFORMTHEME` to `xdgdesktopportal` in `home/profile`.

 ## Alpine-specific

 This setup is intended for use on Alpine Linux and its derivatives, I currently